-The torso length adjustment mechanisms on the following packs are very easy to understand and use.
+The torso length adjustment mechanisms on these packs are very easy to understand and use.
 They’re so simple and lightweight that you have to wonder why all backpacks aren’t adjustable to eliminate the fit problems that so many people experience when buying new backpacks.

 1. Osprey Atmos AG 50 Backpack